jwalsh/sse-cloud-data-processing-bootcamp/README.md

-# SSE Cloud Bootcamp
+# SSE Cloud Data Processing Bootcamp

-Welcome to the SSE Cloud Bootcamp targeted to staff engineers!
-This bootcamp aims to provide a foundation in streaming data and eventing systems so that you can better understand, architect, and develop solutions in this domain.
-Please visit [https://github.com/jwalsh/sse-cloud-bootcamp](https://github.com/jwalsh/sse-cloud-bootcamp) for the latest updates and information.
+Welcome to the SSE Cloud Data Processing Bootcamp!
+This bootcamp aims to provide a foundation in streaming data, event-driven systems, and data processing pipelines so that you can better understand, architect, and develop solutions in this domain using Apache Beam and various cloud technologies.
+Please visit https://github.com/jwalsh/sse-cloud-data-processing-bootcamp for the latest updates and information.

 ## Goal of the Bootcamp